Francisco Campos (baseball): National team career

 In the 2003 Pan American Games, Campos allowed a sacrifice fly to Paul Janish, scoring Seth Smith in the 14th inning of the semifinals as Mexico lost a tough game to the US and Huston Street.
 It knocked Mexico out of the gold medal game as they settled for bronze.

 He was picked to represent Mexico in the 2006 World Baseball Classic; manager Frank Estrada was criticized for not using him more, but he was the club's least effective pitcher with a 7.20 ERA, though he won his lone decision.

 In the 2006 Central American and Caribbean Games, Francisco went 1-1 with an 8.10 ERA but Mexico still won a bronze.

-In the 2007 Pan American Games, he got the no-decision in a Mexican win over Venezuela, then allowed just 2 runs to Team USA but got little support from a lineup with three major leaguers and many AAA veterans, losing a 2-1 decision.
+In the 2007 Pan American Games, he got the no-decision in a Mexican win over Venezuela, then allowed just 2 runs to Team USA but got little support from a lineup with three major leaguers and many Triple-A veterans, losing a 2-1 decision.
 He was 0-1 with a 2.19 ERA for the bronze medal winners.

 Campos was 1-0 with a 3.48 ERA in the 2008 Final Olympic Qualification Tournament.
 In 101/3 innings, he struck out 22 and walked no one.
 He easily led in strikeouts, 6 ahead of Min-han Son and 12 ahead of anyone else.
 He got most of his strikeouts in one game against South Africa, whiffing 18 in 8 innings, allowing only two hits.
 Mexico failed to advance to the 2008 Olympics.

 In the 2008 Americas Baseball Cup, Campos was 1-1 with a 3.38 ERA and had the most balks (2) while being the worst of Mexico's 4 starters (the others were Walter Silva, Oscar Rivera and Pablo Ortega).
 Mexico still advanced to the 2009 Baseball World Cup.
 Campos's loss came by a 2-1 decision to Josué Matos and Puerto Rico.

 Campos went 0-1 in the 2009 World Baseball Classic, allowing 8 hits and 7 runs in 41/3 IP.
-He entered a game with Australia with a 7-4 lead and tossed two scoreless innings but gave up 3 runs in the 5th to tie the game.
+He entered a game with Australia with a 7-4 lead and tossed two scoreless innings but gave up three runs in the 5th to tie the game.
 He then came into the game with Cuba ahead 2-1 in the third, replacing Pablo Ortega.
 He gave up a leadoff single to Rolando Meriño, who advanced on a ground out by Luis Miguel Navas and came home on a two-out single by Michel Enríquez to tie the score.
 Mexico scored in the 4th but Cuba rallied in the bottom of the inning on a hit by Yosvani Peraza and homer by Yulieski Gourriel to take the lead for good.
 Campos took the loss.